Cemeteries

 Purchase a Burial or Ashes Plot

 We understand that choosing a final resting place for your loved ones is a deeply personal decision.
 Once you have decided upon your preferred burial or ashes plot in one of our cemeteries, and you have completed an Initial Plot Enquiry, purchase your burial or ashes plot at Council's DRC&ME Portal.
-Please note that you will need to create an account if you do not already have one, existing users can simply log in.
+Please note that you will need to create an account if you do not already have one while existing users can simply log in.
 When logged in, visit the dedicated Cemeteries tile to submit a Reservation to Purchase a Plot or Wall Niche Application.

 Each gravesite at our active cemeteries can accommodate up to two interments and four ashes placements.